snapp-more/snapp-more.github.io/data_sharing_policies.md

 <u>Acknowledgment:</u> We will acknowledge you and your organization as contributors of data, photos, maps, and figures in a dedicated section of any output.
 Please let us know your preferred format for acknowledgment.

 <u>Co-authorship:</u> When you share your data and make intellectual contributions to the analysis and writing of a specific publication or project output, we will offer co-authorship in accordance with standard academic practices.
 We will discuss this possibility with you as the research progresses.
-Our detailed co-authorship policy is available here: <insert link> link to page
+Our detailed co-authorship policy is available here: [Co-Authorship Policy](co-authorship_policy.md)

 **6. Sharing Our Findings**